ayushdixit487/ayushdixit487/README.md

-I'm Ayush, a software engineer at TCS Gurgaon.
+I'm Ayush, a Data Engineer at TCS Gurgaon.
 I have a creative and focused mindset with a strong sense of ownership.
 I really enjoy solving real-world problem by converting my thoughts and ideas into a working code.
 I have experience working with a range of different programming languages, frameworks  I am always looking for opportunities to work with innovation and creativity.
 I'm not only good at programming but also excellent at communication.

 ```
-Programmer (noun): A machine that turns coffee into code.
+Data Engineer (noun): A person that transforms raw data into useful business details.
 ```

 <img align="right" alt="GIF" src="https://media.giphy.com/media/836HiJc7pgzy8iNXCn/giphy.gif" />

-- 🔭 I’m currently working on Apache Kafka Streaming pipeline
+- 🔭 I’m currently working on Azure data pipelines
-- 🌱 I’m currently improving my competitive programming and DSA skills
+- 🌱 I’m currently improving my data engineering skills.
 - ⚡ I’m intrested in keeping up-to-date with latest technological developments
 - :computer: I’m strong at CS fundamentals (data structure, algorithm)
 - 🌱 I’m comfortable working in agile enviornment